kineticsystem/stepit/README.md

 The Teensy is connected to a computer using a USB cable.
 For a portable application, we can use a [Raspberry PI 4](docs/install_ros_on_rasperry_pi/install_ros2_on_rasperry_pi.md).

-## Install StepIt on the microcontroller
+## Install StepIt on the Microcontroller

 We developed code for the Teensy microcontroller using Visual Studio Code because it provides very good tools to format and validate the code.
 To achieve this goal, we must install [PlatformIO](https://platformio.org) extension which supports different microcontrollers including Arduino.
 Installing Arduino IDE is not required.